 He serves as a faculty member/mentor for Songwriting University

-He and his wife, Lara, have three amazing daughters, one above average dog and two cats who are four opposable thumbs away from taking over the world.
-He collects autographs and is a bit of a Batman..."enthusiast".
+He and his wife, Lara, have three amazing daughters, two above average dogs and two cats who are four opposable thumbs away from taking over the world.
+He collects autographs and is a bit of a Batman"enthusiast".

-Rob will begin recording a new project soon, with a projected release date of late 2019.
+Rob hopes to begin recording a new project soon, with a projected release date of late 2020/early 2021..
 His current album, “Winnebago”, is available on iTunes, other digital outlets and in the online store on this site.